giantswarm/docs/src/content/reference/web-interface/_index.md

 The hostname in the URL usually starts with `happa`, which is our nickname for the application.

-## What can I do with the Web Interface
+## What can I do with the web interface

-Our Web Interface let's you do the following things.
+Our web interface let's you do the following things.
 Some topics link to more detailed information:

 - View and manage clusters